I. What is the UCC?

 The Goodson Law Library has a number of publications that contain the official UCC text, the Official Comments, and the PEB Commentaries.
 The following list includes the most widely consulted sources:

 Uniform Commercial Code: Official Text With Comments.
-(Current edition on Reserve; earlier editions KF890 .A447)
+(Current edition on Reserve; earlier editions KF890 .A447; online 1944- in HeinOnline American Law Institute Library)

 This publication contains the official text of the Code, as approved by the American Law Institute and the National Conference of Commissioners on Uniform State Laws.
 It includes the Official Comments to the Code as well as an unofficial table of cross-references from prior uniform acts to the Code.
 Some appendices include earlier texts of several Articles, as well as the texts of amendments incorporated into the Code at different times.
 PEB Commentaries are included in one of the appendices.

-Uniform Laws Annotated.
-(1968- ).
-(Practice & Procedure KF879.A45 U51) The most extensive textual presentation of the Code, this multi-volume series contains the latest UCC Official Text, the Official Comments, PEB Commentaries, editorial section cross-references, state variations, citations to law review articles and digests of cases.
-Annual supplements appear in the form of pocket parts.
-Volumes 4 and 5 include UCC-related forms and a table of cases.
+Uniform Laws Annotated (Practice & Procedure KF879.A45 U51 & online in WestlawNext: ULA database).
+The most extensive textual presentation of the Code, this multi-volume series contains the latest UCC Official Text, the Official Comments, PEB Commentaries, editorial section cross-references, state variations, citations to law review articles and digests of cases.
 An appendix reproduces the texts of earlier uniform laws that were superseded by the Code.
-Be sure to check the pocket parts for recent updates and case law.
-Westlaw/WestlawNext provides access to the Uniform Laws Annotated database (ULA).
-Browse the entire code, or look for a particular section, use the Table of Contents feature located in both platforms.
+The annual supplement pocket parts contain recent updates and case law; the online version in WestlawNext is kept up to date.

 B. State UCC Laws